se2p/LitterBox/README.md

 the sprites of all issue occurrences and notes about the issue.
 Then, register the newly created IssueFinder in the IssueTool constructor ( finder.add(new NewFinder()) ).
 The finder name will automatically be added to the printed csv file.

+## Publications
+C. Frädrich, F. Obermüller, N. Körber, U. Heuer, and G. Fraser, “Common bugs in scratch programs,” in Proceedings of the 25th Annual Conference on Innovation and Technology in Computer Science Education (ITiCSE), 2020, to appear.